JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall.md

 ![Firewall 9](./firewall_9.png)

+We need to set up a default route so that traffic can be sent straight to the Azure Firewall instance.

 * Enter a name for the route.
 * Select IP Addresses as the Destination type.
 * Enter 0.0.0.0/0 as the CIDR range.
 * Select Virtual appliance as the Next hop type.
-* Enter the private IP address of the firewall.
+* Enter the private IP address of the firewall - forces traffic using this route to be sent to the Azure Firewall instance.
 * Click on Add.

 ![Firewall 10](./firewall_10.png)

+We need to set up a rule that will allow HTTP and HTTPS traffic when trying to access www.google.com.

 * Navigate back to the firewall.
 * Settings tab.